dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

 When a <xref:Microsoft.Maui.Controls.ControlTemplate> is declared as a resource, it must have a key specified with the `x:Key` attribute so that it can be identified in the resource dictionary.
 In this example, the root element of the `CardViewControlTemplate` is a <xref:Microsoft.Maui.Controls.Frame> object.
-The <xref:Microsoft.Maui.Controls.Frame> object uses the `RelativeSource` markup extension to set its `BindingContext` to the runtime object instance to which the template will be applied, which is known as the *templated parent*.
+The <xref:Microsoft.Maui.Controls.Frame> object uses the [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) markup extension to set its <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> to the runtime object instance to which the template will be applied, which is known as the *templated parent*.
 The <xref:Microsoft.Maui.Controls.Frame> object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Frame>, <xref:Microsoft.Maui.Controls.Image>, <xref:Microsoft.Maui.Controls.Label>, and <xref:Microsoft.Maui.Controls.BoxView> objects to define the visual structure of a `CardView` object.
-The binding expressions of these objects resolve against `CardView` properties, due to inheriting the `BindingContext` from the root <xref:Microsoft.Maui.Controls.Frame> element.
-For more information about the `RelativeSource` markup extension, see [Relative bindings](~/fundamentals/data-binding/relative-bindings.md).
+The binding expressions of these objects resolve against `CardView` properties, due to inheriting the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> from the root <xref:Microsoft.Maui.Controls.Frame> element.
+For more information about the [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) markup extension, see [Relative bindings](~/fundamentals/data-binding/relative-bindings.md).

 ## Consume a ControlTemplate